 And so, one more left turn and then it’s off to her first home, again.

 Good bye to BCER 961 / ET 2001 and best wished for a renewed life as OER #21 with the Oregon Electric Railway Historical Society.

 To see more about OERHS and their plans to restore #21 please see their website.

 Hours of Operation

-We are open Saturdays and Sundays - May 5th through
+We are open Saturdays and Sundays - beginning of May through end of

 9:30 am - 4:00 pm

 We are not open on Stat holidays except if on a weekend.